 Specific data shall be used for the core processes.
 Specific data shall be used for upstream and downstream processes, when available, otherwise generic data may be used.
-Generic data should be used in cases in which they are representative for the purpose of the EPD, e.g. for bulk and raw materials on a spot market, if there is a lack of specific data on the final product or if a product consists of many components.
+Generic data should be used in cases in which they are representative for the purpose of the EPD, e.g., for bulk and raw materials on a spot market, if there is a lack of specific data on the final product or if a product consists of many components.
+Generic data shall be identified and consistent with the scope of the study in terms of temporal, geographic and technologic coverage.